 Click here for our SEND Information Report 2018

 Pupil PremiumThe government introduced Pupil Premium funding in 2011.
 This money is allocated to schools, based on the number of children on roll who claim Free School Meals (FSM), have received FSM in the last six years, are Looked After or in Armed Service families.
 From April 2014, this was extended to children who have been adopted from care on or after 30th December 2005 or that left care under a Special Guardianship Order on or after 30th December 2005.

-The school will receive just over £50,000 in 2016-17 to support pupils from disadvantaged backgrounds.
+The school will receive approximately £40,000 in 2018-19 to support pupils from disadvantaged backgrounds.
 This income is being used to: fund additional teaching assistant hours, to release class teachers to work with identified children, the purchase of specific resources used in targeted programmes of support and to ensure Pupil Premium children and their parents are happy and thriving in school.